If you want to run Windows 7 on your PC, here's what it takes:

 Commercial servers, workstations, and other high-end PCs may have more than one physical processor.
 Windows 7 Professional, Enterprise, and Ultimate allow for two physical processors, providing the best performance on these computers.
 Windows 7 Starter, Home Basic, and Home Premium will recognize only one physical processor.

-* Prior versions of Windows, including Windows 7, have limited support when running on new processors and chipsets from manufacturers like Intel, AMD, NVidia, and Qualcomm.
+* Prior versions of Windows, including Windows 7 and Windows 8.1, have limited support when running on new processors and chipsets from manufacturers like Intel, AMD, NVidia, and Qualcomm.
 For more information, please see the Support Lifecycle FAQ.
+A device may not be able to run prior versions of Windows if the device hardware is incompatible, lacking current drivers, or otherwise outside of the Original Equipment Manufacturer’s (“OEM”) support period.